Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Abstract: The reform of the second cycle of medical education introduces a new type of competency-based assessment known as Structured Clinical Examinations (or ECOS).
 We have developed DocSimulator, the first digital ECOS training platform, featuring patients simulated by generative artificial intelligence (AI), to train medical students.
 DocSimulator has the potential to position the University of Montpellier as a pioneer in AI-driven digital medical education, to improve the performance of the faculty’s students on national ECOS exams, and to be accessible to all French-speaking universities.

-AIR-TP: Realistic Immersive Learning for Preparing Practical Work
+AIR-TP: Realistic Immersive Learning for Preparing Practical Assignments

 Abstract: The AIR-TP project is designed to help students prepare for chemistry and biology lab sessions at the pharmacy campus.
 We propose the creation of immersive, scenario-based digital educational modules to supplement in-person lab sessions.
-Designed using specialized software, the modules will be created using 360° images of the campus lab rooms, featuring a customizable scenario where the learner is confronted with real-life situations in a virtual environment.
+Designed using specialized software, the modules will be created using 360° images of the campus lab rooms, featuring a customizable scenario in which learners are presented with real-world situations in a virtual environment.
 We plan to roll out this system at the start of the 2025 academic year for programs and disciplines that rely heavily on lab work.

 Project Leader: Joël INGUIMBERT